Jayich-Lab/double-pass-breadboard/README.md

 After the input fiber port is a quarter waveplate and a half waveplate.
 The waveplate after the AOM is a quarter waveplate.

 ### Maximizing Double Pass Efficiency
 * Place the input fiber port, adjust two mirrors until the beam is horizontal.
-Use a beam profiler to measure the beam far away from the fiber port to minimize beam divergence.
+The beam should not be diverging anywhere throughout the breadboard, so it is important to use a beam profiler to measure the beam far away (~80cm) from the fiber port and use Zθ1, Zθ2, and Zθ3 on the input port to minimize beam divergence.
 This step is important to get decent AOM diffraction efficiency reasonable output fiber coupling.
 * Place the half wave plate and PBS in the beam path.
 * Place the AOM.
 Adjust the height of the incoming beam so the beam passes through the aperture's center.
 Keep the beam horizontal when adjusting the beam height.
 If the beam is too high or too low the beam will be clipped or not symmetric on the beam profiler.
 * Place an iris after the AOM to select the desired diffraction order.
 Adjust the AOM's angle to maximize diffraction efficiency at the desired AOM center drive frequency.